Corporate Social Responsibility Explained: What It Is & Why It Matters

 The rise of social media has also impacted the importance of corporate social responsibility.
 Today, companies with unethical business practices are exposed harshly on social media and can have their reputation damaged greatly in a matter of a few hours.

-Alternatively, social media also works as a tool to highlight companies implementing CSR or those with ethical business practices, which can lead to increased sales, a larger audience reach, and free positive publicity.
+Alternatively, social media also works as a tool to highlight companies implementing CSR or those with ethical business models, which can lead to increased sales, a larger audience reach, and free positive publicity.

 Illustration of 4 professionals crossing a chasm with the help of a large hand acting to bridge the gap